tardate/LittleArduinoProjects/playground/I2CScanner/README.md

 that simply scans for the presence of addresses in the full 7-bit address space.

 This can be very helpful when trying to use I²C modules where the default address is not documented.

+## About I²C

+I²C (Inter-Integrated Circuit) is a communications bus specification invented in 1982 by Philips Semiconductor.
+Patents on I²C have now lapsed and trademark protection only remains for the logo.

+I²C is now generally supported by many manufacturers, but it is also known as TWI (Two-Wire Interface) or TWSI (Two-Wire Serial Interface)
+Note: in some cases, the term "two-wire interface" may hint at incomplete implementation of the I²C specification.

+I²C provides bi-directional communication for many devices in a master-slave configuration over two wires.

+I²C addresses are used to select between devices on a single bus.
+There are 7-bit and 10-bit address modes:

+* 7-bit addresses are most commonly used in microcontroller peripherals
+* 10-bit addresses are not yet widely used, and support is limited
+* the sketch here only looks for 7-bit addresses

 ## Code